illinoistech-itm/jhajek/itmo-540/syllabus/syllabus.md

 * Publication date
   * September 13, 2020

 This book is digital only -- the bookstore is ther recommended place to get it -- buy or rent is fine.
+Also note that the book is available from Amazon Kindle for the same price, but is just a scan of the physical textbook and not conducive for reading on a digital platform.

 We will not be using TestOut or LabSim